lb930/AWS/S3 to MySQL RDS/readme.md

 ### Execute the script

-Drop [this csv file](https://github.com/lb930/AWS/blob/main/S3%20to%20MySQL%20RDS/aws_test_3.csv) into your AWS bucket.
-Head over to Cloudwatch -> Log Groups in the left panel and click on the log group with our Lambda function name.
+In the command line, navigate to your folder containing the files you'd like to upload and execute the script that pushes data to S3 ([this one](https://github.com/lb930/AWS/blob/main/S3%20to%20MySQL%20RDS/import_to_s3.py)).
+Head over to Cloudwatch -> Log Groups and click on the log group with our Lambda function name.
 If everything worked, you should see that 3 rows were successfully inserted into the database.
 You can now check those rows in MySQL Workbench.

 <p>
     <img src="Screenshots/cloudwatch.PNG" width="800" height="250" />